 If you want to double-check your deliverability, don’t forget to run a spam test before sending the email.

-Sending only a plain text email may also help boost your deliverability in Gmail clients.
-As noted in this Chamaileon blog post, image-filled HTML emails are more likely to wind up in Gmail’s “Promotions” tab, because it resembles messages typically sent by retailers.
+Sending only a plain text email may also help get your email in Gmail’s main inbox, as opposed to the “Promotions” tab (although, to be honest, landing in the Promotion tab isn’t all bad).
+As noted in this Chamaileon blog post, image-filled HTML emails are more likely to wind up in the Promotions tab, because it resembles messages typically sent by retailers.
 The lack of formatting in a plain text email appears more like a personal message, giving it a better chance of landing in a subscriber’s main inbox.

 What Other Ways Can I Use Plain Text Emails?